-- A. Students will earn grades in alignment with the curriculum standards they are learning and meeting the evaluation criteria for which they are responsible. - B. Grades shall reflect a student's progress in meeting the objectives of a course/curriculum through a variety of evaluative measures and accommodate different learning styles, such as but not limited to: text assignments (both oral and written), special assignments, research, tests/quizzes, out-of-class assignments, portfolios, essays, dramatizations, performance-assessment tasks, projects, and related student work products.
+- A. Students earn grades in alignment with the curriculum standards they are learning and meeting the evaluation criteria for which they are responsible. - B. Grades reflect a student's progress in meeting the objectives of a course/curriculum through a variety of evaluative measures and accommodate different learning styles, such as but not limited to: text assignments (both oral and written), special assignments, research, tests/quizzes, out-of-class assignments, portfolios, essays, dramatizations, performance-assessment tasks, projects, and related student work products.
 Additionally, teachers may consider collaboration and participation as criteria when grading.

-V. OBJECTIVITY OF THE GRADING PROCESS
+VI.
+OBJECTIVITY OF THE GRADING PROCESS

 - A. A grade should be precise, clear, and accurately reflect student learning. - B. Teachers shall avoid any evidence of subjectivity or bias in determining grades. - C. Grades shall reflect student achievement, student mastery of content, and not student behavior.
-Teachers shall not use grades to impose personal bias, to reward or discipline students. - D. Grading criteria and processes should reflect Policy IFA: Assessment and Evaluation and its related regulations regarding the purpose of assessment and the need for a balanced approach to assessment.
+Teachers shall not use grades to impose personal bias, to reward or discipline students.

+D. Grading criteria and processes reflect Policy IFA and Regulation IFA-R regarding the purpose of assessment and the need for a balanced approach to it.

-VI.
+VII.
 USE OF TRANSFER GRADES

-Alexandria City Public Schools shall accept transfer grades provided that the courses taken by the student are compatible with local and state regulations.
+ACPS accepts transfer grades provided that the courses taken by the student are compatible with local and state regulations.

-VII.
+VIII.
 CALCULATING HIGH SCHOOL CLASS RANK AND GRADE-POINT AVERAGES